- de novo Sequencing

 The standard turnaround time for the workflow (above) is 30 business days.

 The completion is indicated by the number of the clean reads.
-Goals are individualized to each project.
+Goals are individualized for each project.